isaaczinda/isaaczinda.github.io/Home/ai.md

 Here are some examples of letters identified by my neural network.
 The blue writing on the right -- the network's output -- shows which letters are the best matches.
 The decimal number is the likelihood from 0 to 1 (one being highest) that the letter is a match.

 ![example character recognition](img/neural-network.jpg "example character recognition")

+### Download / Program Usage

+To run this neural network for yourself, you need to download some software.
+You need to install [python version 2.78](https://www.python.org/download/releases/2.7.8/ "python download link") (other versions may work but I haven't checked), [PIL Version 1.1.7](http://www.pythonware.com/products/pil/ "PIL download link").
+I recommend using windows to run my neural network, but in any operating system __should__ work.

+To download the program, unzip [this file](../Downloads/character-recognition-neural-network.zip "zipped neural network files") somewhere on your computer.
+Open a terminal, enter this folder, and you're ready to go!
+To draw a letter and see what the neural network's thinks it is, type the following command:

+	python DrawLetters.py analyze [letter]

+The [letter] argument is the letter you are about to type.
+The neural network **does not** look at this -- it is only there so that if the network incorrectly identifies the letter it can add to its training samples.
+Additionally, you should only write lowercase letters because these are all the network has been trained on.

+If you want to retrain the network, you can delete the images located in the 'Letters' folder and add new ones with my python script.
+The following command will prompt you to draw a specified number of letters for each letter in the alphabet.

+	python DrawLetters.py alphabet [number of letters to draw]

+You can also use this command to save drawings of a specific letter:

+	python DrawLetters.py series [letter] [number of letters to draw]

+Once you have updated the training data to your liking, you will have to retrain the network with the following command.
+The training process will take quite a long time -- maybe a few days.
+However, after training has finished, the new network will automatically be used from then on.
+Here is the command to retrain the network:

+	python Network.py

+If you have any questions about specifics, feel free to shoot me an email.